prasanth-ntu/coursera_google_it_aut_with_python/3_introduction_to_git_and_github/week_1/README.md

 - Git has a distributed architecture => Every person contributing to a repository has a full copy of the repo on their own local development machine => They can interact with the tracked files without needing a coordinating server, which in turn improves collaboration.
 - Git can work as a standalone program as a server, and as a client
   - We can even use git on a single machine even without a network connection.
-  - Or we can use it as a server on a machine, wwere we want to host our repo.
+  - Or we can use it as a server on a machine, where we want to host our repo.
 Then, we can use git to act as a client to access the repo from another machine or even the same one.
 - Git clients can communicate to the git servers over the network using HTTP, SSH, or Git's own specific protocol.
 - We can use it to track private work that we can keep to ourselves or we can share our work with others by hosting a code on public servers like *Github*, *Gitlab* or others.
 - There are other VCS programs like *Subversion* or *Mercurial* that acts as an alternative to Git.